Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/intercom-cohort.md

 !!!note

+    Users are exported based on their **User Id**.
+Users must already exist on Intercom with corresponding User Ids in order to be properly synced

+!!!note

     For scheduled cohort syncs, the initial sync includes the full cohort.
 All subsequent syncs update the original cohort via additions and removals.